Asaye/react-native-system-applications/docs/calls.md

 # Calls
-<p style = "text-align: justify">This module is used to call a specific phone number or to retrieve call log from the device.
-The module is accessed by calling the calls module via <code>Sysapps.calls</code>.</p>
+<p style = "text-align: justify">This module is used to call a specific phone number or to retrieve call log from the device.</p>

 ## Functions
 <p style = "text-align: justify">The calls module contains the following functions.</p>